 Additional required core courses include:

 *Students must have at least Intermediate Spanish proficiency prior to entry

 Program costs include:

 Student Financial Services will reassess each applicant's financial aid package for their off-campus semester and provide a breakdown of costs after acceptance from the GEO.
 Federal and private aid will not be affected.
 Please contact SFS for specific financial questions.

 APPLICATION PROCEDURE & DEADLINES

-All Gordon students applying to a BestSemester program must first submit an online seat application to the Global Education Office before applying to your program.
-Click here for current deadlines.
+All Gordon students applying to a BestSemester program must first submit an online seat application to the Global Education Office by March 1 before applying to your program.

 After you've been approved by the Global Education Office proceed with the BestSemester application.
 BestSemester has a rolling admission policy.
 Spring applications are accepted until November 1.
 Fall applications are accepted until June 1.